mdx-workshop/mdx-submissions21/paper.md

 This procedure resembles the encoder-decoder concept, widely used in the machine learning field;
 the transcriber is an encoder [@hung2020transcription; @kim2019adversarial], and the orchestra/band is a decoder[@ren2020popmag; @klejsa2019high].
 Motivated by this analogy, this paper proposes a method that aims to learn source-aware decomposed audio representations for a given music signal.
-Instead of training to predict high-level representations such as scores or MIDI, our method is focused in training to predict discrete representations proposed in [@oord2017neural].
+Instead of predicting high-level representations such as scores or MIDI, our method aims to predict discrete representations proposed in [@oord2017neural].
-To the best of our knowledge, numerous methods have been proposed for audio representation, yet no existing works have learned decomposed music representations in discrete space.
+To the best of our knowledge, numerous methods have been proposed for audio representation, yet no existing works have learned decomposed music representations in a discrete latent space.

 # Related work
-For Automatic Speech Recognition, [@baevski2020wav2vec; @sadhu2021wav2vec] used Transformer [@vaswani2017attention]-based models to predict quantized latent vectors.
+For automatic speech recognition, [@baevski2020wav2vec; @sadhu2021wav2vec] used Transformer [@vaswani2017attention]-based models to predict quantized latent vectors.
 From this approach, they trained their models to understand linguistic information in human utterance.
 [@ericsson2020adversarial; @mun2020sound] learn voice style representations from human voice information.
 They applied learned representations for speech separation and its enhancement.